 It is usually necessary to watch for any changes in file systems, both in development and in production modes.
 For example, in the development mode Webpack can watch files and recompile whenever they change; in the production mode Consul Template can watch runtime configs and invoke specific applications whenever they change.

-These are well-known scenarios in the traditional world.
+These are well-known scenarios in traditional pre-container world.
 How about the container world?
 Do they behave the same in the new container world?

 I’ve occasionally found that something behave differently in the container world.
 To clarify this I’ve conducted a series of experiments.
 In this article I’m going to explain the experiments and preliminary findings.
-All experiment materials can be found in the fswatch repo.
+All experiment materials are available in the fswatch repo.

 I’ve divided the experiments into 4 groups.

 Group A (experiment 1 to 3) is the traditional native mode: run native apps in their native host operating systems, respectively.
 This is considered as the control group.

 Group B (experiment 4 to 6) is the Linux container mode: run the same containerized Linux app in 3 different host operating systems.

 Group C (experiment 7) is the Windows container mode: run the containerized Windows app in the Windows operating system.

 Group D (experiment 8) is the Kubernetes mode: run the containerized Linux app in Kubernetes.